 Chronic Migraine

-• There may or may not be a long history of taking medications to relieve headaches (although it is more likely that chronic migraine has been caused by migraine that has progressed, especially when the migraine has not been treated effectively, than caused by overuse of medications).
+Chronic migraine is defined as headaches 15 or more days per month, with at least 8 of those days having migraine symptoms, for more than 3 months.
+There may be a long history of taking medications to relieve headaches.
+It is more common, though, that chronic migraine has been caused by migraine that has progressed, where the migraine has not been treated effectively.

 Who's At Risk?